 Definition 2 A representative of the equivalence class of a set \(A\) is called the cardinal of \(A\), denoted by \(\card A\).

-Since the empty set is unique, \(\card\emptyset\) is exactly \(\emptyset\).
-When dealing with cardinals, we denote this set by \(\mathbf{0}\).
-Singletons, such as \(\{a\}\) and \(\{b\}\), are all equipotent to each other, since \(\{(a,b)\}\) is a bijection from \(\{a\}\) to \(\{b\}\).
-Let us denote this by \(\mathbf{1}\).
-While these are not yet natural numbers, we will soon define operations on cardinals to treat them like natural numbers.
+Since the empty set is unique, \(\card\emptyset\) is precisely \(\emptyset\).
+When dealing with cardinals, we denote this by \(\mathbf{0}\).
+All singletons, such as \(\{a\}\) and \(\{b\}\), are mutually equipotent, for \(\{(a,b)\}\) is a bijection from \(\{a\}\) to \(\{b\}\).
+Let us denote this cardinal by \(\mathbf{1}\).
+Although these are not yet natural numbers, we will soon endow cardinals with operations that allow us to regard them as natural numbers.

 Before defining operations, let us first define an ordering relation between cardinals.